Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-closures-in-ffi.md

 }
 ```

-We also need to use `unsafe` here because the `simple_add_two_numbers()`
+As most resources involving FFI will mention, we need to use `unsafe` when
+invoking a native function because the `simple_add_two_numbers()` function
-function was written in another language and Rust has no way of knowing that
+was written in another language, and the Rust compiler has no way of knowing
-it's safe to use.
+that it'll follow the borrow checker's rules.
 {{% /notice %}}

 We can even run this code and see what it generates.